Soul-Agents/cryptobunny/readme.md

 A sophisticated multi-agent system for engaging with the crypto and Web3 community on X (Twitter).

+Boost your social media presence.

+Post relevant content, engage with the community, and grow your followers.

+Let the AI handle the hard work.

 ## 🌟 Features

 - **Multi-Agent System**: Multiple AI personalities with unique characteristics and engagement strategies